Selfnet/switch-config-o-matic/README.md

 ## Installation and setup
 - Clone the repository
 - Install the required system packages: dnsmasq, docker/podman (adapt config.container_engine if necessary)
-- Install the `python-gobject` system package on Arch-based distros or `python3-gi` on Debian-based distros
-- Create a venv that includes system packages (we need `python-gobject`):
-  `python -m venv --system-site-packages venv`
+- Create a venv: `python -m venv venv`
 - Activate the venv: `. venv/bin/activate`
 - Install the other requirements: `pip install -r requirements.txt`
 - Download the huawei configs for the switches (eg. trigger a pipeline in https://git.selfnet.de/support/siam/-/tree/generate-all-huawei-configs and download the build_switch_configs artifacts)